jamesinc/selectify/README.md

 Oh my God, that updates the plugin UI?

-*SLOW THE FUCK DOWN, THAT IS WAY TOO SIMPLE.*
+*SLOW DOWN, THAT IS WAY TOO SIMPLE.*

 **Good point,** and what's a good plugin without a bit of trolling?
 I've included some default CSS in shitty.default.css, but you're going to have to write your own, mostly, because it's shitty.
 Actually it's not *that* bad.

 ## Usage

     $("select").selectify();
+    console.log( "Congratulations, Selectify is now working.
+Go grab a coffee while your hapless coworker configures the extensive options list in the other select box plugin you're trialling." );

 ## Options object